Charlie Kaufman: Continued film work and debut novel (2015–present)

 Dino Stamatopoulos, a former colleague of Kaufman's from The Dana Carvey Show, became interested in adapting Kaufman's Anomalisa play script into a stop motion animated film.
-With Kaufman's permission, Stamatopoulos turned to the crowdfunding website Kickstarter to fund the film.
+With Kaufman's permission, Stamatopoulos turned to the crowd-funding website Kickstarter to fund the film.
 The Kickstarter page was set up in August 2012 and by the time funding had ended $406,237 was pledged.
 The rest of the $8 million budget was funded by the film's production company, Starburns Industries.
 Kaufman co-directed the film with Duke Johnson, who had previous experience in stop motion filmmaking, and the original cast of the play production returned to reprise their roles.
 It had its world premiere at the Telluride Film Festival on September 4, 2015, receiving universal acclaim from critics.
 The film went on to win the Grand Jury Prize at the Venice Film Festival and was nominated for an Academy Award for Best Animated Feature, but like Synecdoche, it did poorly at the box office.

 Kaufman's debut novel, Antkind, was released in July 2020.
-Kaufman said in 2016 that the novel was being written so as to be unfilmable, and is itself about "an impossible movie."
+Kaufman said in 2016 that the novel was being written so as to be unfilmable, and is itself about "an impossible movie".
 In Antkind, film critic B. Rosenberg attempts to recall a three-month long stop-motion animation film that perished in a fire.
 Believing the film to be his last chance at achieving the respect and admiration of his peers, B. embarks on an absurdist journey that explores comedy, film theory, philosophy, and social commentary across Antkind's 706 pages.

 In January 2018, it was announced that Kaufman was working on writing and directing an adaptation of Iain Reid's 2016 novel I'm Thinking of Ending Things.
-In December 2018, it was announced that Brie Larson and Jesse Plemons were signed to co-star as the leads; the film was described as "the story of a woman’s trip to a family farm that leads to an unexpected detour leaving her stranded, [and] a twisted mix of palpable tension, psychological frailty and sheer terror ensues."
+In December 2018, it was announced that Brie Larson and Jesse Plemons were signed to co-star as the leads; the film was described as "the story of a woman's trip to a family farm that leads to an unexpected detour leaving her stranded, [and] a twisted mix of palpable tension, psychological frailty and sheer terror ensues."
 The project began filming in March 2019, with Jessie Buckley having replaced Larson, and Toni Collette and David Thewlis joining the cast, and was released on Netflix in September 2020 to positive reviews.

 In 2023, Kaufman directed his first short film, Jackals & Fireflies.
-Based on a poem by Eva H.D., who also portrays the lead character, the film was shot entirely on an Samsung Galaxy S22 smartphone.

-Kaufman has written a script about dreams for Ryan Gosling's production company that Gosling may star in and an adaptation of the novel The Memory Police that Reed Morano is slated to direct.
+Based on a poem by Eva H.D., who also portrays the lead character, the film was shot entirely on a Samsung Galaxy S22 smartphone by cinematographer Chayse Irvin.
+Kaufman has written a script about dreams for Ryan Gosling's production company and an adaptation of the novel The Memory Police that Reed Morano is slated to direct.
+In 2025, the script centered on dreams was revealed to be titled Later the War, based on Iddo Gefen's short story "Debby’s Dream House".
+Eddie Redmayne, Tessa Thompson, and Patsy Ferran are slated to star, with Kaufman directing.